 |Express||Limited to lesser of 1 socket or 4 cores||Limited to lesser of 1 socket or 4 cores|

-*Enterprise Edition with Server + Client Access License (CAL) licensing is limited to 20 cores per SQL Server instance.
-(This licensing is not available for new agreements.)
+1 Enterprise Edition with Server + Client Access License (CAL) licensing is limited to 20 cores per SQL Server instance.
+(This licensing isn't available for new agreements.)
 There are no limits under the Core-based Server Licensing model.

 In a virtualized environment, the compute capacity limit is based on the number of logical processors, not cores.
-The reason is that the processor architecture is not visible to the guest applications.
+The reason is that the processor architecture isn't visible to the guest applications.

-For example, a server that has four sockets populated with quad-core processors and the ability to enable two hyperthreads per core contains 32 logical processors with hyperthreading enabled.
-But it contains only 16 logical processors with hyperthreading disabled.
+For example, a server that has four sockets populated with quad-core processors and the ability to enable two SMT threads per core contains 32 logical processors with SMT enabled.
+But it contains only 16 logical processors with SMT disabled.
 These logical processors can be mapped to virtual machines on the server.
 The virtual machines' compute load on that logical processor is mapped to a thread of execution on the physical processor in the host server.

-You might want to disable hyperthreading when the performance for each virtual processor is important.
-You can enable or disable hyperthreading by using a BIOS setting for the processor during the BIOS setup.
-But it's typically a server-scoped operation that will affect all workloads running on the server.
-This might suggest separating workloads that will run in virtualized environments from workloads that would benefit from the hyperthreading performance boost in a physical operating system environment.
+You might want to disable SMT when the performance for each virtual processor is important.
+You can enable or disable SMT by using a BIOS setting for the processor during the BIOS setup, but it's typically a server-scoped operation that affects all workloads running on the server.
+You may consider separating workloads that run in virtualized environments, from workloads that would benefit from the SMT performance boost in a physical operating system environment.

 - Ideas for SQL: Have suggestions for improving SQL Server?